Gold price per tola decreases Rs1,200 in Pakistan

-Gold prices decreased in Pakistan on Monday in line with the decline in the international rate.
-In the local market, gold price per tola hit Rs242,300 after a single-day fall of Rs1,200.
+Gold prices maintained their downward trajectory for the third consecutive session in Pakistan on Tuesday in line with the decline in the international rate.
+In the local market, gold price per tola clocked in at Rs241,100 after a single-day fall of Rs1,200.

-The 10-gram gold was sold at Rs207,733 after a decrease of Rs943, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).
+The 10-gram gold was sold at Rs206,790 after a decrease of Rs943, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).

-As per APGJSA, the international rate was set at $2,349 per ounce (with a premium of $20) after a decrease of $10 during the day.
+The international rate of gold declined on Tuesday.
+As per APGJSA, the rate was set at $2,337 per ounce (with a premium of $20) after a decrease of $12 during the day.

 Meanwhile, silver rates stood stable at Rs2,650 per tola.